MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-workspaces.md

 ### Are there limitations to where and how I can use Edge Workspaces?

-Edge Workspaces created within an Microsoft Entra tenant are only available to users in that same tenant when they're logged into Microsoft Edge with their matching Microsoft Entra account.
+Edge Workspaces created within a Microsoft Entra tenant are only available to users in that same tenant when they're logged into Microsoft Edge with their matching Microsoft Entra account.

 ## See also